tux2bsd/freebsd-update-probe/README.md

 running: /usr/sbin/freebsd-update fetch [install]

-The IO intensive phase of /usr/sbin/freebsd-update should be reserved for when point updates are available and freebsd-update-probe.sh was created to achieve this.
-See "Demonstration" sections below.
+The IO intensive phase of /usr/sbin/freebsd-update should be reserved for when updates are available and freebsd-update-probe.sh was created to achieve this.

 freebsd-update-probe.sh was originally pushed to GitHub March 24 2022,
 there have been a few minor improvements since.